How Does Alcohol Affects The Brain?, It is very Bad

 Withdrawal or abstinence of drinking leads to delirium tremens, and sweating, nausea, shakiness, anxiety, which might include auditory or visual hallucinations.

 The immediate effects of alcohol are similar.
 It breaks down when you consume alcohol.
-Still, with ingestion, your liver is not able to keep up with the demands, and the stays in the bloodstream.
+Still, with ingestion, your liver cannot keep up with the demands, and it stays in the bloodstream.
 The effects of alcohol on the mind depend upon an individual’s blood alcohol concentration

 An increase in BAC cooperates with the brain.
 By acting upon specific areas in mind prone to chemical 23, once in the central nervous system, alcohol causes alterations.